braydennoh/braydennoh.github.io/_projects/UnbalancedRiver.md

 layout: page
 title: Unbalanced River
 description: A Python implementation of Meade (2010)
-importance: 993
+importance: 990
 category: project
 giscus_comments: false
 ---

 This is a Python implementation of the unbalanced  mountain building model proposed by Brendan Meade (2010).

 In an ideal sense, the long term uplift of a thrust system should reflect the combined effects of interseismic and coseismic deformation, which I will refer to as a balanced system.
-In a simple thrust fault geometry, the cumulative uplift forms a broad block that settles into a characteristic concave bedrock river profile predicted by the stream power equation.
+In a simple thrust fault geometry, the cumulative uplift forms a broad block that translates into a concave bedrock river profile predicted by the stream power equation.
 But imagine if the coseismic events, for some reason, never catch up to the timescale over which a river adjusts its channel slope.

-To picture this, place a river on top of a thrust system where the coseismic slip never releases.
-At the depth where deformation shifts from brittle failure to creeping flow, the interseismic deformation alone generates an uplift.
-The bedrock river that carves across this landscape will not show the characteristic concavity.
-Instead, it will carry the imprint of this localized uplift.
+Consider a bedrock river traversing a thrust system characterized by an absence of coseismic slip.
+At the transition depth between the locked and creeping regimes, interseismic deformation drives localized uplift along the x-axis.
+Consequently, the river profile will record the signature of this deformation.

 <div class="row justify-content-sm-center">
   <div class="col-sm-10 mt-3 mt-md-0">